A fallacy for every occasion

 The penile cancer claim is common on Internet comments threads, and anti-circumcision polemics.
 1 in 100,000 sounds vanishingly rare, so serves to undermine the pro-circumcision argument that infant/childhood circumcision (but not adult) is highly protective against it.
 But what the intactivists don’t tell their audience is that it as a per annum estimate.
 One has to multiply by an average life expectancy (about 80 years for developed countries) to arrive at a lifetime risk.
 If one does this then it transpires that in the order of 1 in 1250 non-circumcised men will get this awful disease in the course of their lives.
 Not so rare now, is it?
 And one should take into account the proportion of non-circumcised males in the population of a country, since penile cancer is almost completely confined to non-circumcised men.
 In some developing countries it is one of the most common cancers in males and is turning up in young men (Bleeker et al., 2009; Favorito, et al., 2008; Thanh Nien News, 2013).

-The “no medical body endorses male circumcision” example is immensely popular, judging by the number of times it appears in Internet debates or intactivist polemics.
+The “no medical body endorses routine infant circumcision” example is immensely popular, judging by the number of times it appears in Internet debates or intactivist polemics.
 It is often accompanied by lists of cherry-picked quotes from the position statements of (mostly European) professional medical bodies apparently opposing infant circumcision.
 A repeat offender is Mark Lyndon, an intactivist from Manchester, U.K. who routinely deploys this strategy on Internet comments threads (where he posts under the name “ml66uk”).
 But many others do it too.

 What the intactivists don’t say is that whilst it is true that no medical body endorses routine infant circumcision, none say infant circumcision should be banned outright, none support the intactivist narrative of circumcision ruining sexual pleasure, and all accept that circumcision (including of infants) is vitally important in high-HIV settings.
 This last point is actually medical scientific consensus, with not a single reputable body anywhere in the world opposing it, in stark contrast to the intactivists who remain stuck firmly in denial as it contradicts a core doctrine of their faith – that circumcision has no medical benefits.